-Bukit Selambau was not a hard place to be described and it was near to Sungai Petani, in Kedah State Government.
+Bukit Selambau was near to Sungai Petani.
 It was a normal area, with wide open spaces, and agricultural landmarks such as small farms owned by local residents.
 The composition of races was balanced; not one race was more dominant than others.
 However, to those living in the area or near it, Bukit Selambau was always referred to as an Indian territory.
 The number of registered voters for the N.25 Bukit Selambau by-election, information on the voting place as well as channels, statistics of the registered voters of N.25 Bukit Selambau and the percentage of races (as depicted on the 18th of February 2009) can be seen in Table 1.